z8jiang/cogs18_final_project_shortest_path_unweighted/README.md

         - inputs: `start_label`, `end_label`, `trace`
         - returns `path`

+Some requirements on the first input of the program:
-The input is a CSV file with each line representing an edge of a graph.
+- The input is a CSV file with each line representing an edge of a graph.
 The graph must be unweighted and directed or undirected represented in lines of "u,v", meaning vertex "u" connects to vertex "v".
 It can be some arbitrary points or the map of a location like UCSD.

-The lines can be in any order.
+- The lines can be in any order.
 Doesn't have to be sorted.

-Each line can be upper case of lower case (e.g. "A,B", "B,A", "a,b", or "b,a").
+- Each line can be upper case of lower case (e.g. "A,B", "B,A", "a,b", or "b,a").
 Each vertex can be represented in snakecase (e.g. ""e_f,g_h" or "i_j,k_l"").
 Ideally, don't include apostrophes (e.g. "carolines_seaside_cafe, trader_joes").
 Don't include space(s) after the comma.